LLNL/RAJAPerf/docs/sphinx/dev_guide/index.rst

 `RAJA Developer Guide <https://raja.readthedocs.io/en/develop/sphinx/dev_guide/index.html>`_

 This guide is structured similarly to the RAJA Developer Guide and refers to sections in that on various development topics to avoid redundancy.
-It does contains information about differences in development and maintenance practices that are specific to the RAJA Performance Suite.
+In addition, it contains information about development and maintenance practices that are specific to the RAJA Performance Suite.

 .. toctree::